 The architects Jakob + MacFarlane transformed a warehouse on the River Seine into the center for fashion and design.
 A futuristic steel glass object was hung at the old concrete structure of the hall in 2008.
 "La Cité de la Mode et du Design" is like a bright, green parasite overgrowing the old building.

-The Musee du quai Branly by Jean Nouvel was opened in 2006.
-The building consists of a curved glass façade which takes up the curvature of the nearby river Seine.
-Colored cubes stand out of the building and parts of the façade where planted (photo) by Patrick Blanc, it was one of the first buildings with vertical facade greening.
+Jean Nouvel's Musée du quai Branly opened in 2006.
+The building consists of a curved glass facade that takes up the curvature of the nearby Seine.
+Colored cubes protrude from the facade by the river.
+Parts of the facade were covered with plants and grass by Patrick Blanc, it was one of the first buildings with vertical facade greening.

 The housing project of Emile Aillaud consists of 18 towers, the tallest is 105 m high.
 The rounded facades are decorated with tiles, whose patterns and the shape of the floorplan reminds of clouds (French Nuages).
 The residential towers in Nanterre were completed in 1977.